imanojsingh20/mfe-guide/readme.md

 -   Favor Native Browser Features over Custom APIs Instead of building a global PubSub system, use browser events for communication.
 If there is a need to build a cross-team API, try to keep it as simple as possible.
 -   Build a Resilient Web design
     The features should be useful, even if JavaScript unable to execute.
-To improve perceived performance, use universal rendering and progressive enhancement...
+To improve perceived performance, use universal rendering and progressive enhancement.

 <!-- Links to refrences -->